ccbrown/api-fu/README.md

 ### 📡 Implements handlers for HTTP and the [Apollo graphql-ws protocol](https://github.com/apollographql/subscriptions-transport-ws).

-Once you've build your API, all you have to do is:
+Once you've built your API, all you have to do is:

 ```go
 fu.ServeGraphQL(w, r)